-U.S. DEPARTMENT OF COMMERCE, Wilbur L. Ross, Jr., Secretary NATIONAL INSTITUTE OF STANDARDS AND TECHNOLOGY, Walter Copan, NIST Director and Under Secretary of Commerce for Standards and Technology
+U.S. DEPARTMENT OF COMMERCE, Wynn Coggins, Acting Secretary NATIONAL INSTITUTE OF STANDARDS AND TECHNOLOGY, James K. Olthoff, Performing the Non-Exclusive Functions and Duties of the Under Secretary of Commerce for Standards and Technology & Director, National Institute of Standards and Technology